-P3 If GAM is true and G observers are possible, which means the R observers are impossible and the probability of being R is effectively zero . $GAM \cap G \rightarrow \sim R$ C2 Given P1, P2, and P3, the probability of being R is less than the probability of being a S observer (a probable result).
+P3 If GAM is true and G observers are possible, then R observers are impossible and the probability of being R is effectively zero . $GAM \cap G \rightarrow \sim R$ C2 Given P1, P2, and P3, the probability of being R is less than the probability of being a S observer (a probable result, since the random sample is probable in the population).
 P(Y) = P(S) > P(R) = 0